tkhq/docs/docs/FAQ.md

 You can use any blockchain node provider, like Infura or Alchemy, to broadcast your transactions.

-### What's the difference between `HASH_FUNCTION_NOT_APPLICABLE` and `HASH_FUNCTION_NO_OP` (in the signing context)?

-In short, if you use Solana, you’re using Ed25519 and so you should use `HASH_FUNCTION_NOT_APPLICABLE`.
-If you’re working with Bitcoin/Ethereum, `HASH_FUNCTION_NO_OP` is what you need if you want to sign raw hashes.

-This is related to ECDSA vs EdDSA.
-These are two separate algorithms to produce digital signatures.
-When you use ECDSA, any hash function can be used to hash a message, then sign the resulting hash.
-It’s a 2 step process: first hash the message, then sign.
-This is why we offer different hash functions: the Ethereum ecosystem standardized on keccak256, Bitcoin uses sha256, etc. Our API also lets you sign a raw hash if you’ve already hashed the message yourself.
-That’s where `HASH_FUNCTION_NO_OP` is useful: it’ll tell our signer: “please don’t hash the message.
-Just treat it as a hash already, and simply sign it!”
-When using Ed25519, the choice of the hash function is dictated by the standard:  https://datatracker.ietf.org/doc/html/rfc8032#section-5.1 (“Ed25519 is EdDSA instantiated with: …H(x) = SHA-512").

-And the standard goes one step further: the hash function is actually part of signature computation, so it’s not possible to skip it (unlike ECDSA where hash computation is a separate, optional “pre” step).
-That’s why we have this special `HASH_FUNCTION_NOT_APPLICABLE` value when you use ed25519/EdDSA.
+### What does `HASH_FUNCTION_NO_OP` mean?

+In the ECDSA context, messages are hashed before signing.
+Turnkey can perform this hashing for you, as we support two hash functions: `HASH_FUNCTION_KECCAK256` and `HASH_FUNCTION_SHA256` (for Ethereum and Bitcoin ecosystems respectively).
+If your message had already been hashed, you should use the `HASH_FUNCTION_NO_OP` option to sign the raw hash, in which case Turnkey will sign the payload as is. `HASH_FUNCTION_NO_OP` also has privacy implications: if a raw hashed message is passed in, Turnkey has no knowledge of the underlying pre-image.

+As an example, in our Viem package, the message is [hashed](https://github.com/tkhq/sdk/blob/673442f025990fde6a37436bed987b42e694a64d/packages/viem/src/index.ts#L201) before [signing](https://github.com/tkhq/sdk/blob/673442f025990fde6a37436bed987b42e694a64d/packages/viem/src/index.ts#L348).

+### What is `HASH_FUNCTION_NOT_APPLICABLE` and how does it differ from `HASH_FUNCTION_NO_OP`?

+Unlike ECDSA, in which a message is hashed as a separate step *before* signing, when using Ed25519, hashing is performed *during* signature confirmation, and thus cannot be skipped (for more details on the standard, see https://datatracker.ietf.org/doc/html/rfc8032#section-5.1: `“Ed25519 is EdDSA instantiated with: …H(x) = SHA-512"`).
+As a result, we have a special `HASH_FUNCTION_NOT_APPLICABLE` option for when you use ed25519/EdDSA.

+An example for this case can be found in our [Solana signer](https://github.com/tkhq/sdk/blob/d9ed2aefc92d298826a40e821f959b019ea1936f/packages/solana/src/index.ts#L64).

 ## Guidance